-We began the excavation of Frightful Cave on February 21, 1941 and 0.25 m.
-After the first trench revealed a depth of 2.5 m, it was obvious that, with our small crew of five men (only one of whom was doing the digging, while two moved fill from the work-face to the screens and two men operated the screens) and a very finite amount of money and time, we could not hope to maintain such a small unit of excavation and dig enough to yield a representative test of the site.
-Following much discussion, we decided to increase the size of the excavation units to 0.5 blocks measuring 1 m $\times$ 1 m $\times$ 0.5 m and to excavate only the western half of the deposits.
-Later we dug three 2 m trenches to the east wall in order to ensure that we were not overlooking a buried city or some other such fabulous archaeological treasure (Plates 42, 43, and 44).
+Fig. 3-13 Frightful Cave (CM68) plan and grid of excavated blocks obvious that, with our small crew of five men (only one of whom was doing the digging, while two moved fill from the work-face to the screens and two men operated the screens) and a very finite amount of money and time, we could not hope to maintain such a small unit of excavation and dig enough to yield a representative test of the site.
+Following much discussion, we decided to increase the size of the excavation units to 0.5 blocks measuring 1 x 1 x 0.5 m and to excavate only the western half of the deposits.
+Later we dug three 2-m trenches to the east wall in order to ensure that we were not overlooking a buried city or some other such fabulous archaeological treasure (Figs. 3-15, 3-16).
 This change represented a stringent compromise, one we grew even more unhappy about when much later we learned the age of the material and that one very significant cultural complex was restricted to the lowest level.
 If we had maintained the original 25 cm unit, control over the temporal factor of this complex would have been that much more refined.
-However, we did manage to dig 277 blocks amounting to 130.84 m of cultural deposit.
+However, we did manage to dig 277 blocks amounting to 130.84 m3 of cultural deposit.